ramysabryali/CoreDataCombineKit/README.md

 ## Architecture
-All fetching requests execusting on the main thread with the main context, But insert, update and delete requests are executing on a background thread
+All fetching requests execusting on the main thread with the main context, But insert, update and delete requests are executing on a background thread.

 <img src="Screenshots/CoreDataCombineKitDesign.jpeg" width="400">

-    # Installation
+## Installation
 - Requires:
     - iOS 13.1 SDK and above
     - Swift 5.2 (Xcode 11.4+)